Timeline of recent environmental concerns

 Some mathematical models predict that sea levels worldwide will rise about 1 meter (3.3 feet) by the year 2050.
 This will submerge about 18% of Bangladesh's costal area under water and displace about 20 million people.
 6

-The National Snow and Ice Data Center shows conclusive decline in arctic sea ice extent:
+1978 to 2013: A graph by the National Snow and Ice Data Center shows conclusive decline in Arctic sea ice extent:

-The blue line shows a linear decline of 2.9 percent per decade.
+The blue line shows a linear decline in area of 2.9 percent per decade.
 As noted in the Background topic above, this rate is probably going to accelerate in the future.

 The following information sources were used to prepare and update the above